Gatlinburg’s adult beverage and dining scene has a variety of one-of-a-kind spirits, brews and vintages to offer the over-21 travel group.

 Gatlinburg, the city on the eastern edge of the state of Tennessee, is familiar to many travel planners.
 Since its transition from rural town to tourism hub in the 1930s – which coincided with the inauguration of Great Smoky Mountains National Park in 1934 – people have been finding reasons to visit this hospitable town.
-If it’s not the scenery, it’s the skiing; if it’s not the months-long WinterFest celebration, it’s the whitewater rafting.
+If it’s not the scenery, it’s the skiing; if it’s not the months-long Winterfest celebration, it’s the whitewater rafting.
 Clearly, Gatlinburg has something for everyone.

 This is true for all types of travelers, from a handful of visiting college grads to large, multi-generational families.
 There’s enough family-friendly and kid-centered entertainment to keep young visitors happy.
 On the flip side of that coin, there’s also plenty to keep adults’ attention throughout their stay.
 And one of these things is undoubtedly the selection of adult beverages – most notably whiskey, wine and moonshine (don’t worry, it’s the legal kind).
+Visitors will find a hearty selection of unique beverages across Gatlinburg distilleries, wineries and breweries.

-A Connoisseur’s Route through Gatlinburg
+A Connoisseur’s Route Through Gatlinburg Distilleries, Wineries & Breweries

 With that being said, let’s get started!

-Wine, Whiskey and Beer – And Maybe A Song, Too
+Wine, Whiskey and Beer – And Maybe a Song, Too

 It’s an old saying that diners eat first with their eyes and then with their palates.
 It’s not too much of a stretch to extend this to the exterior of a building, and apply it to drinkers as well.
 With that in mind, two of the more striking purveyors of adult beverages in the Gatlinburg area are Smoky Mountain Winery and Smoky Mountain Brewery.
 The winery, which is the oldest in eastern Tennessee, is housed in a building that calls to mind a Bavarian castle.
-Its 20+ varieties of wine have won multiple national, regional and international awards.
+Its 20+ varieties of wine have won multiple regional, national and international awards.
 And yes, there are free tastings.
 The brewery is an eye-catching mixture of glass, timber and stone with lots and lots of windows.
 As part of the Copper Cellar Restaurant family, the brewery includes micro-brewed beer on its American-style menu.

-Finally, any enthusiast can’t leave Gatlinburg without visiting the Ole Smokey Distillery, the most-visited distillery in the United States and the first federally-licensed distillery in eastern Tennessee.
+Finally, any enthusiast can’t leave Gatlinburg without visiting the Ole Smoky Distillery, the most-visited distillery in the United States and the first federally-licensed distillery in eastern Tennessee.
 Here you can talk with the distillers, see working stills, and generally understand the distilling process.

 If wine is more your group’s style, Sugarland Cellars offers tours of the local wine-making area.
 It also gives guests the chance to learn about the entire vino-fashioning process, from picking the grapes to bottling the finished product and everything in between.
 Sugarland wines include dry reds and floral whites, as well as Muscadine blends, a 100% cherry wine, and a blend of blueberries and Concord grapes.